 Is it normal to feel jealous of my own baby?

 Yes, it's normal and more common than dads admit.
 Jealousy of a newborn is usually a sign that your need for closeness with your partner went unmet, not a sign you're a bad father.
-About 67% of couples report a decline in relationship satisfaction in the first three years after a baby (Shapiro, Gottman & Carrere, 2000), and the jealousy is one way that decline shows up for dads.
+In an 8-year study of couples, relationship quality dropped sharply after the first baby (Doss et al., 2009), and the jealousy is one way that decline shows up for dads.

 What does it mean if I'm jealous of the attention my baby gets?